 Catholic Identity Mission Assessment

 Our institutions have changed over the years in response to student needs, social trends, and changes in college and university staffing.
-With these adjustments comes the question of whether and how Catholic identity, as well as the charism of the founding and sponsoring group, are expressed on campus and assimilated by students.
+With these adjustments comes the question of whether and how Catholic identity, as well as the charism of the founding and sponsoring group, is expressed on campus and assimilated by students.

 CIMA aims to produce questions and guidelines to provide direction for any Catholic college or university engaged in assessing the effective articulation of Catholic identity.
 No single approach to the Catholic mission is assumed by this project.
 Given the diversity within our community of schools, no single strategy can apply to every aspect of Catholic identity in depth.
 Catholic institutions of higher education do share many challenges in assessing mission, however, and the development of a set of solid principles and tools provided by CIMA can be of great value to many ACCU members.
 The CIMA instruments are designed to highlight areas that are perceived by students and alumni to have been the most and least impactful over their time at the institution, assisting the mission office, campus ministry, and student affairs in annual planning and budgeting.
 The data collected from CIMA will help guide strategic planning, inform general education curriculum review, and support accreditation self-studies.